filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Accordingly, to bootstrap the network, the genesis block must include miners, potentially just CommittedCapacity sectors, to initiate the network.

 The `MIN_MINER_SIZE_TARG` condition will not be used in a network in which any miner has more than `MIN_MINER_SIZE_STOR` power.
 It is nonetheless defined to ensure liveness in small networks (e.g. close to genesis or after large power drops).

-## Network recovery after halting

-Placeholder where we will define a means of rebooting network liveness after it halts catastrophically (i.e. empty power table).